Overview

 The Actions section will display the available actions that can be taken by the Workflow Reviewer.

-There are 3 available Workflow Actions that can be taken in a Basic Workflow (Approve, Send Back to Field, Delete).
+B. Action - Displays the available actions for the Workflow Review step once the necessary edits have been made to the Form.
+There are 3 available Workflow Actions that can be taken in a Basic Workflow; Approve, Send Back to Field, and Delete.
 The available Actions in a Custom Workflow are part of the Workflow Design and can vary during each workflow step.
 See the article on Custom Workflows for more details.
-The following diagram shows what each Action does in a Basic Workflow:

 C. Discard Changes - Allows you to discard any edits made to the Form and assigns the Form back to the previous User or Group with the previous Workflow status.